SunJieMing/demo-ds/README.md

 ##Instructions

-1. Clone the repository and move into it
+1. Clone the repository and navigate into it
 2. Install node modules with `npm i`
-3. Run the tests with `npm test`
+3. Run tests with `npm test`
-4. Add methods to the classes in /data-structures to make the test pass
+4. Add methods to the classes in `/data-structures` to make the tests pass